-This work will be monitored within the governance structures of Healthcare Improvement Scotland and the Focus on Dementia Community Delivery Group.
+This work will be monitored within the governance structures of Healthcare Improvement Scotland and the Community Delivery group.

 The EQIA will be monitored as part of the project management processes for the PDS programme.

 6. Who carried out the impact assessment?